jayasri-js/LRU_cache/README.md

 * Safe memory cleanup in destructor.

 #Key Learnings.
-* Mastered raw pointer usage and linked list manipulation.
+* learnt raw pointer usage and linked list manipulation.
 * Practiced memory allocation and deallocation.
 * Learned how to integrate hash maps with linked lists for optimal performance.